Welcome to Subscribe On Youtube

 1136.
 Parallel Courses

-In one semester you can study any number of courses as long as you have studied all the prerequisites for the course you are studying.
+In one semester, you can take any number of courses as long as you have taken all the prerequisites in the previous semester for the courses you are taking.

-Return the minimum number of semesters needed to study all courses.
-If there is no way to study all the courses, return -1.
+Return the minimum number of semesters needed to take all courses.
+If there is no way to take all the courses, return -1.

 Example 1: